Webster County Courthouse

 Listed as a Mississippi Landmark

-Despite the offer of funding and efforts by local advocates, Webster County plans to demolish the structure and construct a new courthouse.
+Despite the offer of funding and efforts by local advocates, Webster County demolished the structure in 2016.

 Nominated by: Holly Hawkins